EnviroAtlas and Big Data in Watersheds

 Big Data in Watersheds: Integrating Wetlands and Floodplains in Hydrologic Modeling

-Instructors: Adnan Rajib, Qiusheng Wu, Charles Lane, and Heather Golden
+Instructors: Adnan Rajib, Qiusheng Wu, and Qianjin Zheng (Texas A&M University)

 Floodplains and wetlands have considerable effects on watershed hydrology, biogeochemical cycling, and ecology.
 Complex GIS formats, large data volumes, and inconsistency with the models’ spatial resolution and source-code have made floodplain and wetland integration in watershed models a “Big Data” problem.